JVP7/cart-buddy/README.md

 ## Installing

-Cart Buddy is currently pending review on the Chrome Web Store.
-Until it's approved and live, you can run it locally:
+Cart Buddy is live on the Chrome Web Store.
+But, if running it locally it is preferred you can:

 1. Clone or download this repo
 2. Open Chrome and go to `chrome://extensions`